FelipeZanini/Final-Project/README.md

 ## Testing

-- I have tested the code by the following methods:
+I have tested the code by the following methods:
-  - Passed on the Django test built in function, no issues found.
+  - Passed on the Django test built-in function, no issues found.
   - Passed on the validator code PEPE8, no issues found.
-  - I manually tested the code, attempting to submit invalid inputs and reserve tables without prior registration, and double bookings as well.
+  - I manually tested the code, attempting to visit pages forbidden for non-registered users.
+  - I added a login required decorator in each function that just registered users can access.
+  - I tested each button individually in different screen sizes, and no problems were found.
+  - I inserted url to try to hack the site, but my code seems to be safe.
+  - I started the secret variables in the protected virtual environment.
-  - The site was tested on Heroku terminal and on the local terminal.
+  - The site was tested on the Heroku terminal and the local terminal.

-## Validator Testing

-  - No errors were returned when passing through the official [PEP8](https://pep8ci.herokuapp.com/)

 ## E-commerce Business Model
 ### Facebook Business Page